What Does a Medical Assistant Do?

 As a medical assistant, you provide assistance in the office of a private practice physician or a hospital or outpatient medical facility.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), you don't need formal training or education, although you should have a high school diploma.
-Generally, you receive on-the-job training.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), while you don't need formal training or education, most medical assistants do hold a certificate.
+Some medical assistants enter the field with a high school diploma and receive training through their employer.
 Alternatively, you may enroll in a formal training program at a vocational school or community college.

 Becoming a certified medical assistant (CMA) may enhance your career options.
 The American Association of Medical Assistants (AAMA) grants certification after you complete an accredited medical assistant program and pass the certification exam (www.aama-ntl.org).
 CMAs must re-certify every five years by taking continuing education classes or by resitting for the exam.
 If you choose to specialize in ophthalmology, optometry or podiatry medical assisting, you can seek certification in your specialty.